Dickenson Road Studios: BBC Television

-In the 1950s, the growing reach of television affected the size of cinema audiences, and as the mass media market evolved, numerous film studios were taken over by emerging television broadcasters.
+In the 1950s the growing reach of television affected the size of cinema audiences, and as the mass media market evolved, numerous film studios were taken over by emerging television broadcasters.
 In London, the BBC acquired Lime Grove Studios from Gainsborough Pictures in 1949 and Ealing Studios in 1955.
 Dickenson Road Studios was bought from Mancunian by the BBC in 1954, and it became the first regional BBC Television studio outside London.
 Programmes made by the BBC at the studios included series starring comedian Harry Worth and variety programmes, and the studio became the production headquarters for BBC television drama in the North, being used for the production of early plays by television writers such as Alan Plater.
-The studio possessed no recording facilities, the pictures were fed by landline down to London for recording and were then played back for checking at the studio.
+The studio possessed no recording facilities; the pictures were fed by landline down to London for recording and were then played back for checking at the studio.

 The first episode of the pop music television show Top of the Pops was broadcast from Dickenson Road Studio on 1 January 1964, presented by Jimmy Savile and Alan Freeman and produced by Johnnie Stewart.
-The programme opened with The Rolling Stones performing "I Wanna Be Your Man", and featured Dusty Springfield singing "I Only Want to Be with You" and The Hollies performing "Stay".
-It concluded with a recording of "I Want to Hold Your Hand" by The Beatles, played over a montage of film clips.
+The programme opened with the Rolling Stones performing "I Wanna Be Your Man", and featured Dusty Springfield singing "I Only Want to Be with You" and the Hollies performing "Stay".
+It concluded with a recording of "I Want to Hold Your Hand" by the Beatles, played over a montage of film clips.
 The programme was broadcast from Studio A at Dickenson Road for three years, hosted by presenters such as Savile, Freeman, Pete Murray and David Jacobs.
 It also featured Samantha Juste as the "disc girl", the female DJ who played the week's hit records on a record turntable live on-air.
-Early Top of the Pops episodes were broadcast live and initially, performers mimed to their own records.
-This practice was not always successful; when The Swinging Blue Jeans were broadcast miming to their version of "Hippy Hippy Shake" in 1964, the record was played at the wrong speed, disrupting the performance.
+Early Top of the Pops episodes were broadcast live, and to begin with, performers mimed to their own records.
+This practice was not always successful; when the Swinging Blue Jeans were broadcast miming to their version of "Hippy Hippy Shake" in 1964, the record was played at the wrong speed, disrupting the performance.